rmcgorty/rmcgorty.github.io/_research/cytoskeleton.md

 layout: archive
 ---

 We investigate the transport properties of colloidal particles and DNA molecules in cytoskeleton networks made of entangled and/or cross-linked actin and microtubule filaments.
-Lab members use (DDM)[/research/ddm] and (light-sheet microscopy)[/research/lightsheet] with in vitro networks to measure how the crowded biopolymer networks impede motion of particles and macromolecules.
+Lab members use [DDM](/research/ddm) and [light-sheet microscopy](/research/lightsheet) with in vitro networks to measure how the crowded biopolymer networks impede motion of particles and macromolecules.

 {% include theme-team-members.html %}
 {% include publication-list-theme.html %}